 This next full-size blender comes recommended by Marco Canora, the James Beard Award–winning chef of Hearth, Zadie’s, and Brodo, the bone-broth company that recently started serving broth-and-produce smoothies at its windows across New York City.
 He actually used this model to test recipes for those so-called Brothies.
 “I love the bowl-shaped bottom of the Breville blender container because it helps push the ingredients down upon themselves for quick and efficient blending,” he says.

 The bad news is that this exact Hemisphere Control model that Canora loves is increasingly difficult to find; it’s currently out of stock at Amazon and Bed Bath & Beyond, with no signs of being restocked.
-But it’s on sale at Williams-Sonoma right now, as long as supplies last.
+But it’s available at Williams-Sonoma right now.

 I’ve written about this Ninja blender as an affordable alternative to the much-loved Vitamix, and after buying one for her own kitchen in February, Strategist editor Alexis Swerdloff wrote about how wonderful it’s been, especially for making smoothies.
 “I love it; this thing is powerful, it’s super easy to use and to clean, and I’ve been very much enjoying my banana, blueberry, peach, coconut, and soy milk morning smoothies!”
 Its container holds 72 ounces, making it the biggest of all of the blenders on this list, as well as the least expensive full-size option.